Take a fresh look at your lifestyle.

 Customary law is a significant part of the Nigerian legal system.
 It governs many aspects of personal and family life, including marriage.
 As such, pride price is often considered a legal requirement for a customary marriage.

-However, Nigerian courts have made some rulings on the pride price.
+However, the Nigerian courts have made some rulings on pride price.
 In some cases, they’ve ruled that a marriage is not invalid if the pride price is not paid.
-This suggests that while the pride price is customary, it’s not strictly legally binding.
+This suggests that while pride price is customary, it’s not strictly legally binding.

-In conclusion, the legal status of pride price in Nigeria reflects the country’s complex legal system, which is a blend of customary law, statutory law, and judicial interpretations.
+In conclusion, the legal status of pride price in Nigeria is a reflection of the country’s complex legal system.
+It’s a blend of customary law, statutory law, and judicial interpretations.

 Personal Stories: Experiences with Pride Price

-To truly understand the price of pride, it’s helpful to hear personal stories.
-These stories bring the practice to life and show its impact on individuals and families.
+To truly understand the pride price, it’s helpful to hear personal stories.
+These stories bring the practice to life, showing its impact on individuals and families.

 A group of Igbo people sharing storiesby Brooke Cagle (https://unsplash.com/@brookecagle)